Shrek the musical

 The Creative Team

-• DIRECTOR – Sandy Boren-Barrett
+• ARTISTIC DIRECTOR & DIRECTOR – Sandy Boren-Barrett

 • MUSIC DIRECTOR – Sarah Hohenstein Burk